MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 ## Existing limitations

-- Scheduled backups are not implemented.
+- MKE 4 does not currently support scheduled backups.

-- Restoration of a backup to a new set of nodes is not supported for the in-cluster storage provider.
-Backups must currently be restored in the same cluster in which the backup was taken.
+- Backups must currently be restored in the same cluster in which the backup was taken.
+As such, you cannot restore a backup to a new set of nodes.